top of page

 The verb 'inculcate' has its etymological roots in Latin.
 It is derived from the Latin word 'inculcare,' which means 'to tread on' or 'to trample.'
 In its original Latin form, 'inculcare' was used metaphorically to describe the action of impressing or stamping something firmly into the mind.
 Over time, as the term evolved, it came to signify the act of teaching or instilling something firmly in someone's mind, often through repetition or persistent instruction.
 'Inculcate' emphasizes the process of ingraining knowledge, values, or principles deeply and firmly, as if they were imprinted or stamped into one's consciousness.
 Therefore, the etymology of 'inculcate' underscores its use as a verb to describe the deliberate and thorough process of teaching or instilling ideas or beliefs in a lasting and impactful manner.

-Quiz: Find the meaning of the verb inculcate:
+Find the correct meaning of the verb inculcate:

 Try Again!